Automattic/jetpack/projects/plugins/jetpack/readme.txt

 == Changelog ==
-### 12.9-beta - 2023-12-03
+### 12.9 - 2023-12-05
 #### Enhancements
-- Added subscribers count to pre- and post- publish panels when publishing posts in Newsletter Categories.
-- AI Assistant: Updated AI Assistant to display an upgrade banner when the feature endpoint returns with 'quota exceeded'.
-- AI Assistant: Updated the AI Assistant block to display the upgrade banner only once a block is selected.
-- Blocks: Added capability for editing Subscription block placeholder text and button label.
-- Blocks: Added the Jetpack Sharing Buttons block.
-- Blogroll: Allowed non-WP.com sites to be suggested.
+- Blogroll: Allowed non-WP.com sites to be suggested in the blogroll.
-- CSS Concatenation: Avoid optimizing CSS loading when less than 2 modules that require it are active.
+- CSS Concatenation: Optimized concatenation to avoid loading CSS with less than two modules requiring it active.
 - Jetpack AI: Enabled the AI Assistant usage panel.
 - Likes: Updated the likes popover design and added RTL support.
 - My Jetpack: Added Creator to My Jetpack overview.
-- Newsletters: Updated the pre-publish and post-publish panels to display the newsletter categories that the post will be sent to.
+- Newsletters: Updated the pre- and post-publish panels to display the selected newsletter categories an subscriber count.
 - Paid Content Block: Added support for selecting multiple plans.
-- Subscribe Block: Improved the redirect logic after confirming a subscriptions.
+- Subscribe Block: Added support for editing placeholder text and button label.
-- Subscribe Modal: Added a subscribe modal toggle to the Newsletter settings.
+- Subscribe Modal: Added the subscribe modal feature that can be enabled from the Newsletter settings.
-- Subscribe Modal: The modal is not shown at all after being dismissed, not just limited to the post it was dismissed on.
-- Subscribe modal: Updated the modal to not show when previewing post or theme.
 - VideoPress: Added support for gated content.
-- WoA: Added "Subscribers" and "My profile" under the "Users" menu in the Calypso sidebar.
-- WoA: Updated the wording on the profile menu for WoA sites using the classic style.

 #### Improved compatibility
 - Added a check for connected plugins before cleaning up plugin options or uninstalling Jetpack.
 - Block Editor: Dequeued editor assets when they aren't in use.
-- Blocks: Fixed lack of spacing for the Paywall block in some themes.
-- Google Fonts: Resolved occasional bug resulting in fatal errors on PHP 8 with latest Gutenberg.
-- Improved the consistency of the "Users" admin menu across all environments.
-- Subscribe Modal: Fixed lack of spacing in the modal for some themes.
+- Dashboard: Improved the display of controls and toggles for WordPress.com Toolbar, Auto-sharing and Markdown for comments.
-- Updated PHP version reqirements to PHP 7.0 or newer.
+- Updated PHP version requirements to PHP 7.0 or newer.
 - Updated WordPress version requirements to WordPress 6.3.

 #### Bug fixes
-- Added missing BLOCK_NAME constant to SimplePayments block.
-- AI Assistant: Fixed an AI error sometimes being rendered for prompts marked unclear.
+- AI Assistant: Fixed an AI error sometimes being rendered for prompts marked as unclear.
-- Block Editor: Fixed console errors being thrown for Jetpack blocks inside the Full Site Editor.
 - Contact Form: Prevented errors when a saved submitted contact form is requested but does not exist anymore.
+- Contact Info Block: Ensured text is always visible in the Contact Info Block on mobile.
 - Custom-CSS: Disabled loading `@import` directives from the filesystem. `@import` of CSS from URLs can still be done.
-- Dashboard: Fixed the display of Subscriptions and WordPress.com Toolbar controls when the user is not connected to WordPress.com.
-- Dashboard: Fixed the display of the Auto-sharing feature toggle when the user is not connected to WordPress.com.
-- Dashboard: Fixed the display of the settings for Markdown for comments.
-- EU Cookie Widget: Moved away from deprecated jQuery methods.
-- Fixed all Google font definitions being printed in the head, instead only printing fonts that are used in global styles or required by block settings.
-- Fixed a PHP Warning triggered when WooCommerce templates were not found due to a name change.
-- Fixed fatal error triggered by not checking get_product_list() result correctly.
-- Fixed sending email preview when content in the editor is different from the latest version in the database.
+- Email Preview: Fixed email preview when content in the editor is different from the latest version in the database.
+- Font Library: Fixed all Google font definitions being printed in the head and resolved compatibility issues with PHP 8.
-- Fixed wrong like count in the like dialog after liking.
+- Likes: Fixed wrong like count in the like dialog after liking.
-- Font Library: Fixed PHP warnings that happen when the font name is not defined.
-- Google Fonts: Added filtering for old google fonts data in the user's global styles.
 - Media: Fixed VideoPress videos and media length not being displayed when available.
-- Mobile: Ensured text is always visible in Contact Info block on mobile.
-- Mobile: Fix a regression preventing correct block registration on mobile.
-- Mobile: Prevented converted video blocks from displaying empty thumbnails on mobile.
-- Monetize: Fixed membership products resolver not filtering tiers correctly.
-- Monetize: Updated the link to the plans page.
-- Related Posts: Ensured the Related Posts Block can be displayed properly.
+- Paywall Block: Fixed lack of spacing in some themes.
 - Related Posts Block: Fixed thumbnails opening in the same tab.
-- Shortcode embeds: Fixed and updated the display of Gravatars and Gravatar profiles.
+- Shortcode Embeds: Fixed and updated the display of Gravatars and Gravatar profiles.
-- Subscribe Block: Fix display in the editor.
+- Subscribe Block: Fixed style and rendering issues.
 - Subscribe Block: Fixed incorrect redirects from the block when shown outside of a post page.
 - Subscribe Block: Fixed the button in a new line option not working.
-- Subscribe Modal: Fixed the issue with the block being shown to subscribers.
 - Subscribe Widget: Fixed nonce validation.
-- VaultPress: Fixed an issue with the VaultPress submenu not being registered when the standalone plugin is inactive and the product is active.
+- VaultPress: Fixed the VaultPress submenu sometimes not being registered correctly.
-- WoA: Added back the "Stats" menu item for WoA sites in Calypso.
-- WoA: Restored Woo Express free trial upgrade JITM.

 --------